learosema/react-starter/README.md

-# react-starter
-Simple React project setup with my personal preferences

-Work in progress.
-Still missing: tests and stuff
+# Starter for new React projects

+This is my setup for new projects using React, Babel and PostCSS.
+Testing is done via jest and enzyme.